-Please note the information provided on the websites of the Robert Koch Institute (RKI) and the Working Group for Instrument Reprocessing (AKI).
+Please note the information provided on the RKI and AKI websites.

 In the event that the instruments are used in patients with Creutzfeldt-Jakob disease, we do not accept any responsibility for their reuse.
 It is not possible to take back such instruments without prior agreement and coordination of the measures to be performed.